Wiesemann & Theis GmbH

 What’s explained:

-1. Creating the flow
+1. Setting up the flow

-Click on the images to enlarge.
+• Click on the images to enlarge!

-Insert terminals
+Save terminals

 • You are now in the Logic Editor.
 Create a new page by clicking on CREATE NEW PAGE.
-If you have already set up pages, you need to click on the Plus symbol to create a new page.
+If you have already set up pages, you need to click on the Plus to create a new page.

 • Add the turn-off delay (TOF)).